 Moreover, being partly at fault for the accident will not prevent you from seeking compensation.
 The state of Louisiana uses the comparative fault principle.
 This means that you are eligible to sue for compensation, however, the final amount of money you will receive will be reduced by the percentage of fault you had in your accident.
 Thus, a person who was 30% at fault for their slip and fall accident will receive $70,000 out of the $100,000 compensation amount awarded by the jury.

-Personal injury law recognizes two types of compensations for accident victims: economic damages and non-economic damages.
+Personal injury law recognizes two types of compensation for accident victims: economic damages and non-economic damages.

 Economic damages cover all the actual financial losses sustained by the victim: